Gorilla

 HABITAT LOSS

 There is also a strong link between habitat loss and the bushmeat trade.
-As previously inaccessible forests are opened up by timber companies, commercial hunters gain access to areas where gorillas roam and often use logging vehicles to transport bushmeat to far away markets, as well as sell meat to employees of the logging companies.
+As previously inaccessible forests are opened up by timber companies and others, commercial hunters gain access to areas where gorillas roam and often use logging vehicles to transport bushmeat to far-away markets, as well as sell meat to employees of the logging companies.

 HUNTING AND TRADE